funvill/funvill.github.io/_posts/2010-03-29-questions.md

 	<li>The person asked the question must immediately ask another person.</li>
 	<li>Any hesitation, answering the question, laughing, or doing anything else besides asking somebody a question is punishable by drink.</li>
 	<li>Asking a question back at the person who just asked is punishable by drink.</li>
 	<li>All questions can be asked only once.
-Simply rephrasing somebody else€™s question is a cheat.
+Simply rephrasing somebody else&quot;s question is a cheat.
 A person who repeats a question must take a drink.</li>
 </ul>
 <strong>Other notes:</strong>
 If the crowd cracks up (for example,after  a spectacularly personal question), a €œTeam Drink€ is called.